Primary Spine Cancer and Benign Spine Tumors

 Spinal Radiosurgery

-This outpatient procedure targets radiation beams directly on your spinal tumor to reduce its size and lessen the pain it may cause.
+This outpatient procedure targets high-dose radiation beams directly on your spinal tumor to reduce its size and lessen the pain it may cause.
 Because it is a minimally invasive procedure, radiosurgery can be a quick and painless option for some spine tumors.

 Best Cancer Hospital in North Carolina